Our Services

 Helpful Resources

-There are several factors to consider.
-See below for key triggers, prevention steps, ways to avoid spreading it, when to seek medical care if sores are severe, frequent, last more than 2 weeks, or involve the eye, and look-alike conditions to rule out.
+Key factors include common triggers (stress, sun, illness), prevention steps, and ways to avoid spreading the virus.
+Seek medical care if sores are severe, recurrent, last more than 2 weeks, or involve the eye.
+Several look-alike conditions—such as impetigo, angular cheilitis, or canker sores—should also be ruled out.

 The good news?
 Cold sores are common, treatable, and usually manageable with the right cold sore treatment.
 Understanding what's happening—and what actually works—can help you heal faster and reduce future outbreaks.